atSistemas/react-base/README.md

 ### Testing your application

-Run `npm test` to perform your unit testing, or `npm test:coverage` to run your tests and display a code coverage report
+Run `npm test` to perform your unit testing, or `npm test:coverage` to run your tests and display a code coverage report.

+### Runinng development server

+`npm run start` will run development enviroment of your application using [webpack-dev-server](https://webpack.github.io/) middleware.

+### Runinng production server

+`npm run start:prod` will run production enviroment of your application serving content from dist directory.

 ### Building your application